 1. Remove Access

 Remove access to the soil in your yard, and stick to paved paths on your walk.
-This isn’t always possible, but do your best to discourage this behaviour.
+This isn’t always possible, but do your best to discourage this behavior.

 2. Garden Gate